Chapter 3 Binary Data to Computations

 3.0.1 CPU - Central Processing Unit

-The CPU is often called the brain of the computer.
-It has some confusing additional names, because it is such an important and prominent part of the computer, as it performs and orchestrates computational tasks “Central Processing Unit” (2021).
+The CPU, the “Central Processing Unit”, is often called the brain of the computer.
+Like its name, it is one of the most important and prominent parts of the computer, performing and orchestrating computational tasks “Central Processing Unit” (2021).

-It is sometimes called a processor or microprocessor (but technically these terms include both the CPU and other elements).
-The CPU is often what people are referring to when they describe a “computer chip” (which again technically includes other elements) “Central Processing Unit” (2021).
+The CPU is sometimes called a processor or microprocessor (however, technically, these terms include both the CPU and other elements).
+The CPU is often what people are referring to when they describe a “computer chip” (which again, technically includes other elements) “Central Processing Unit” (2021).

-The CPU is made up of several components, a few that are particularly important (two of which we have discussed):
+The CPU is made up of several components, a few of which holds particular importance.
+We already discussed two of those components:

 - Arithmetic Logic Unit (ALU)